wearetheframers/frame-core-wip/README.md

 ## License

-This project is licensed under the MIT License.
+This project is dual-licensed under the GNU Affero General Public License version 3 (AGPLv3) and a proprietary license.
 See the [LICENSE](LICENSE) file for details.

+## Custom Enterprise Support

+For custom enterprise support, development of features, or plugins, please contact our team at [team@frame.dev] or visit our website at [Frame.dev].

 ## Contributing